Grace Hartigan: 1950s and 1960s

 Hartigan's work around this time shifted, and she began creating more transparent paintings and watercolor collages.
 In an explanation of this change she said, "I have left the groan and the anguish behind.
 The cry has become a song."
 Examples of these paintings include Phoenix, William of Orange, and Lily Pond (all completed in 1962).
 Also in 1962, Hartigan painted Monroe, marking another shift in her work toward more anxiety-laden imagery.
 The Hunted (1963), Human Fragment (1963), and Mistral (1964) are representations of this mindset and approach to painting.
 JFK's assassination and the rise of Pop art (a movement Hartigan vehemently opposed) occurred around this time.
 She said, “The world was ill at ease.
 Socially and morally as well as culturally, America suddenly seemed a frightening and foreign place."
 (Mattison 68).
 In 1965, Hartigan was named director of the Hoffberger School of Painting, a graduate painting program at Maryland Institute College of Art, where she began teaching part-time in 1964 and continued until her death.

 More jovial paintings of the ‘60s included Reisterstown Mall (1965) and Modern Cycle (1967), in which she continued to draw from popular culture, but retained her expressive hand.

 When the Raven was White (1969), Hartigan’s first memorial painting since Frank O’Hara (1966), foreshadowed future paintings of the 1970s.
 A memorial to her friend Martha Jackson, the work was also autobiographical.
 The painting represented hope amidst dark times, that there was a time before "the raven turned black".
-Concurrently, Hartigan was experiencing trauma in her own life - alcoholism, attempted suicide and the mental and physical decline of her husband.
+Concurrently, Hartigan was experiencing trauma in her own life – alcoholism, attempted suicide and the mental and physical decline of her husband.

 1970s

-The 1970s marked a time of autobiographically-laden imagery in Hartigan's artwork.
-Having been influenced by the Cubists since her early education, the paintings of the 70s heavily reflected that interest.
+The 1970s marked a time of autobiographically laden imagery in Hartigan's artwork.
+She had been influenced by the Cubists since her early education, and the paintings of the '70s heavily reflected that interest.
 The paintings had crowded compositions, with shallow space, and collections of recognizable subjects.
 During this decade, Philip Guston became Hartigan's closest artist friend.
 Their imagery had in common that icons in the work were representations of their respective thoughts and feelings.

 Harold Rosenberg, an art critic with whom Hartigan had corresponded with since her split with Greenberg in the 1950s, continued to be a part of Hartigan's life in the 1970s.
 He argued that “the enemy of art is conformity, not just to the values of values of a totalitarian state or to a society of mass consumption, but to one’s own established style.

 Beware of Gifts (1971), Another Birthday (1971), Summer to Fall (1971–72), Black Velvet (1972), Autumn Shop Window (1972), Purple Passion (1973), Coloring Book of Ancient Egypt (1973), I Remember Lascaux (1978)and Twilight of the Gods (1978) were all painted during this period.

 Her image is included in the iconic 1972 poster Some Living American Women Artists by Mary Beth Edelson.